andrew/ultimate-awesome/README.md

 - [awesome-latex-thesis](https://github.com/ustctug/awesome-latex-thesis) - List of LaTeX template for theses.
 - [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [awesome-silverstripe-cms](https://github.com/wernerkrauss/awesome-silverstripe-cms) - Useful resources for Silverstripe CMS and framework.
+- [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
+Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
+Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-visual-localization](https://github.com/youkely/awesome-visual-localization) - Literature review of visual localization.
-- [awesome-of-time-series-prediction](https://github.com/zzw-zwzhang/awesome-of-time-series-prediction) - A curated list of time series prediction resources.
+- [Awesome-of-Time-Series-Prediction](https://github.com/zwzhang123/Awesome-of-Time-Series-Prediction) - A curated list of time series prediction resources.
 - [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [rime-list](https://github.com/hantang/rime-list) - RIME相关配置、词库和输入法方案汇集。.